Emeritus - Principal Sr. Petroleum Geologist

 My position at the Bureau has involved a mix of applied research, service work and educational activities.
 The percentage of time spent in each area varies according to demand but research and service constitute the majority of my efforts.
 The boundaries between research, service and educational activities are indistinct and there is a continuum among all three areas.
 With retirement in March 2020 I have continued to be involved in geological, educational, and a limited amount of service activities at New Mexico Tech.
 A very kind biographical sketch of my career was written by Kristin Pearthree and published in the Fall 2020 issue of New Mexico Geology (nmg_v42_n2.pdf).

 My research role has involved investigating various aspects of the petroleum geology of New Mexico with emphasis on basin analysis, petroleum source rocks, reservoir trends (also known as "play analysis") and statewide resource studies.
 In recent years I have become involved with work on induced seismicity and hydraulic fracturing.
-I am also involved with related reserach on helium resources and natural accumulations of carbon dioxide, both of which have been produced as economic commodities within New Mexico.
+I am also involved with related research on helium resources and natural accumulations of carbon dioxide, both of which have been produced as economic commodities within New Mexico.
 Collaborative work has been done in conjunction with Martha Cather, Bob Balch and the late Bill Weiss of the Petroleum Recovery Research Center at NMT, Tom Engler of the NMT Petroleum Engineering Department, and Mark Person, Sue Bilek, and Anton Budding (retired) of the Earth and Environmental Sciences Department.
 External collaborators have included geologists (including Shirley Dutton) from the University of Texas and geologists from the state geological surveys of Colorado, Utah and Wyoming.
 I also collaborated with John Lorenz when he was at Sandia National Laboratories.
 Yet another collaborator was Bill King (retired) of New Mexico State University.
 Most recently (September 2017), a comprehensive volume covering the petroleum resources of New Mexico has been published as New Mexico Bureau of Geology and Mineral Resources Memoir 50A/New Mexico Geological Society Special Publication 13A.
-Currently I am pursuing an investigation of the oil and natural gas resources of Sandoval County, New Mexico.
+In one of my last projects at the Bureau I pursued an investigation of the oil and natural gas resources of Sandoval County, New Mexico in conjunction with Alex Rinehart, a staff hydrologist at the Bureau who is currently on the hydrology faculty at the New Mexico Tech Earth and Environmental Sciences Department.

 Service work most often entails answering queries and interacting with the general public as well as geologists and other professionals from private industry and state and federal agencies.
 I also supervise the Subsurface, Core and Cuttings Libraries at the Bureau.
 Inquiries from the general public frequently involve helping individuals develop an understanding of resources that might be present beneath their lands or in the areas in which they live as well as an understanding of what types of activities may be involved with exploration of development of those resources.
 Research on induced seismicity and hydraulic fracturing began with a service need in mind.
 Inquiries from geologists and other scientists/engineers usually involve a discussion of the resource geology of the geographic area of interest as well as directing people to publications, reports, databases and other information that may be prove helpful.
 As such, service activities are often a nontraditional form of education that has involved giving presentations to civic organizations, county commissions, etc. A portion of my service activities has been directed to volunteer efforts with professional scientific societies.
 Examples of this include being past-president of the New Mexico Geological Society and being past-president of the New Mexico Tech Chapter of Sigma Xi.
 For the 7 years from 2011 through 2018 I was the Editor of Search and Discovery, the online scientific journal of the American Association of Petroleum Geologists and edited the Search and Discovery Digest from 2010 through 2018.